espressif/ESP8266_RTOS_SDK/docs/en/api-guides/build-system.rst

 Setting ``BATCH_BUILD`` implies the following:

 - Verbose output (same as ``V=1``, see below).
 If you don't want verbose output, also set ``V=0``.
-- If the project configuration is missing new configuration items (from new components or esp-idf updates) then the project use the default values, instead of prompting the user for each item.
+- If the project configuration is missing new configuration items (from new components or ESP8266_RTOS_SDK updates) then the project use the default values, instead of prompting the user for each item.
 - If the build system needs to invoke ``menuconfig``, an error is printed and the build fails.

 Debugging The Make Process
 --------------------------

-Some tips for debugging the esp-idf build system:
+Some tips for debugging the ESP8266_RTOS_SDK build system:

 - Appending ``V=1`` to the make arguments (or setting it as an environment variable) will cause make to echo all commands executed, and also each directory as it is entered for a sub-make.
 - Running ``make -w`` will cause make to echo each directory as it is entered for a sub-make - same as ``V=1`` but without also echoing all commands.